priyanshsao/portfolio-website/content/posts/get-started-with-contributing-to-kubernetes.md

 If you are new to open source and eager to begin contributing to the Kubernetes website, this blog will guide you through the process step by step, starting from the basics until you make your first pull request.

+{{< note >}}
-**Note:** These steps are for users with a **Windows operating system**.
+These steps are for users with a Windows operating system.
+{{< /note >}}

 ### Downloading and Installing Git
 This process involves a fundamental step.
-You can refer to instructional videos on platforms like YouTube by searching for **"how to install Git."** Following these tutorials will enable you to proceed with the necessary tasks effectively.
+You can refer to instructional videos on platforms like YouTube by searching for [how to install Git]().
+Following these tutorials will enable you to proceed with the necessary tasks effectively.

 ### Sign up with GitHub
 Before proceeding to work on an issue, you first need to create an account on GitHub.